Creating your daily walk routine_How do I get started?

 How do I keep myself motivated to walk?

-- Listen to podcasts or your favorite music.
+- Listen to podcasts or your favorite music while walking.

 - Change your route; change your scenery.